kwontaeim/WeTrip/README.md

 Bitcamp(Bootcamp) Team Project, Nov 2016

 ## Introduction
-The traveling trend is changing packages to single trip.
-Even though people would like to go travel whenever they want, It’s hard to find an accompany who is suitable each other anytime and anywhere.
-And there’re not proper platforms to match between single travelers.
+The trend of travel is changing from group to solo.
+Even though they can be able to go travel whenever and wherever they want, It’s pretty hard to find a suitable company for the right time.
+And they’re also no proper platforms to hook them up between solo travellers.
+So at that point, we came up with the concept of WE TRIP.
 <br><br>
 **We trip helps you find an accompanies to make your trip joyful!**